A Beginner's Guide to Setting Up Your Etsy Shop

 Step 6: Promote Your Shop

-Step 7: Keep Learning and Improving
+Step 7: Keep Improving and Adapting

 Explore the Etsy Community and forums to connect with other sellers and learn from their experiences.